angshul004/notecenter/coa-lab/readme.md

 Lab pdfs

-( download or view the PDFs from here )
+( View the PDFs from here.
+If can't view, please download it. )